 X-linked hypophosphatemic rickets (XLH) is caused by inactivating mutations in the PHEX gene, which lead to high circulating levels of FGF23.
 In turn this causes hypophosphatemia with rickets or osteomalacia.
 Pregnancies were normal in a mouse model of XLH.
-In particular, despite very high circulating levels of FGF23, which normally downregulate calcitriol synthesis and increase its catabolism, maternal serum calcitriol increased to the high levels normally seen during pregnancy (19,193).
+In particular, despite very high circulating levels of FGF23, which normally downregulate calcitriol synthesis and increase its catabolism, maternal serum calcitriol increased to the high levels normally seen during pregnancy (19,222).
 This rise in calcitriol should contribute to increased intestinal calcium and phosphate absorption.
-Several documented case reports persistent hypophosphatemia during pregnancy in women with XLH. but no adverse outcomes (194,195).
+Several case reports documented persistent hypophosphatemia during pregnancy in women with XLH, but no adverse outcomes (223,224).
 Nevertheless, it is generally recommended to supplement with calcitriol and phosphate to keep the serum phosphate near normal during pregnancy.

 Hyperphosphatemic disorders due to loss of FGF23 action have not been studied during human pregnancy, and animal data are also lacking because these conditions are lethal before sexual maturity.
 Renal insufficiency or failure causes hyperphosphatemia, and both animal and human data indicate that such renal disorders increase the risks of gestational hypertension, pre-eclampsia, eclampsia, and maternal mortality.
-However, the extent to which the hyperphosphatemia contributes to these risks is unknown.
+However, the extent to which hyperphosphatemia contributes to these risks is unknown.

 For XLH and other FGF-23 mediated disorders that lead to hypophosphatemia, the serum phosphate should be kept near normal with the use of phosphate supplements and calcitriol if needed.
-Burosumab is a new anti-FGF23 antibody that corrects hypophosphatemia in various FGF-23 mediated disorders but it has not yet been studied during pregnancy.
+Burosumab is a anti-FGF23 antibody that new corrects hypophosphatemia in XLH and tumor-induced hypophosphatemia (oncogenic osteomalacia).
+It should not be used in pregnancy because preclinical studies have shown that it crosses the placenta and causes toxicity in cynomolgus monkeys (placental mineralization, late fetal loss, shortened gestation, and preterm births) (225).

 For hyperphosphatemic disorders due to inadequate FGF23 action, there are no data to guide potential treatment guidelines.
 However, judicious use of phosphate binders may be of value, with avoidance of any that may be harmful to the fetus.